Rising Star Chef Richie Nakano - Biography

-Growing up, Richie Nakano’s Japanese-American family often ate big meals together, nudging the budding chef toward a career in food.
-Working as a waiter and bartender after high school, Nakano started cooking for himself and eventually enrolled in the California Culinary Academy, where he nurtured his culinary foundation.
+Richie Nakano’s Japanese-American family often ate big meals together, which helped nudge the budding chef toward a career in food.
+Working as a waiter and bartender after high school, Nakano started cooking for himself and eventually enrolled in the California Culinary Academy in San Francisco, where he nurtured his culinary foundation.

-Nakano started his career cooking Asian food, taking positions first at Sushi Ran and then Va de Vi and Pres a Vi.
-Looking to expand his repertoire, Nakano took a position at Nopa, where he learned about seasonality, California ingredients, and layering flavors.
-Right before working at Nopa, Nakano started his now popular blog linecook415.blogspot.com, where he covers everything from culinary school interns to aggressive Yelpers.
-At the same time, Nakano was eating a lot of ramen in the city and wanted a bowl that met his standards—made with better ingredients and proper technique.
+Nakano started his career cooking Asian food, taking a position at Sushi Ran in Sausalito.
+He then learned the art of bistro cooking at Va de Vi in Walnut Creek and then Pres a Vi in San Francisco.
+Looking to expand his repertoire, Nakano took a position at Nopa, where he learned about seasonality, while also mastering the art of layering flavors.
+Right before working at Nopa, Nakano started his loyally followed Line Cook blog, where he covered everything from culinary school interns to aggressive Yelpers.
+At the same time, Nakano was eating a lot of ramen in the city and yearned to create a bowl that met his standards.

 In 2010, Nakano opened Hapa Ramen as a pop-up food stand at the Ferry Plaza Farmers Market.
 A few years later, after launching a successful Kickstarter campaign, he opened his first brick-and-mortar ramen noodle shop.
 His involvement with Hapa ended this year, but Nakano continues to experiment with new recipes and host pop-ups, and he’s picked up writing again as a contributor for First We Feast.